rmuit/PracticalAfas/README-get.md

 the 'literal' string from the REST API _implies_ that metadata is returned too.

-_Note 2:_ the official values for the Get connector options are 0 and 1, which have constants GET_METADATA_NO and GET_METADATA_YES.
-But passing False/True
+_Note 2:_ the official values for the Get connector options are 0 and 1, which have constants GET_METADATA_NO and GET_METADATA_YES - but passing false/true
-into the option does fine.
-The argument to the setter is boolean.
+into the option works fine.
+The argument to setDataIncludeMetadata() is boolean.

 #### 'Outputmode' option / Connnection::setDataOutputFormat():